 The Adoption Tax Credit

 The Adoption Credit is pretty self-explanatory: Adopt a child and the government will help you out at tax time.
-The maximum amount is pretty significant too – up to $14,080 in adoption expenses per child in the 2019 tax year, increasing to $14,300 in 2020 – but this can be reduced by a number of factors.
+The maximum amount is pretty significant, too – up to $14,440 in adoption expenses per child in the 2021 tax year, increasing from $14,300 in 2020 – but this can be reduced by a number of factors.
 You have to have at least this much in adoption expenses to qualify for the full amount, and this credit is also subject to income phaseouts.
-It begins reducing at incomes of $211,160 in 2019, and it’s eliminated entirely at incomes of $251,160 or more.
-These thresholds increase to $214,520 and $254,520 in 2020.
+It begins reducing at incomes of $216,660 in the 2021 tax year, and it’s eliminated entirely at incomes of $256,650 or more.

 The Adoption Credit isn't refundable, but you can carry any unused portion forward to future tax years for up to five additional years.
 The IRS doesn’t necessarily get to “keep” any unused portion of this tax credit unless you don’t ever have any tax liability for it to offset during that six-year period: the first year and an additional five.